HOW JESUS INTERACTS WITH ME

-I was struck by the sense that this woman was pure love, pure open heart, fully present.
-In her presence, I began to understand how some people feel called to serve God and to serve humanity….and that anything short of that would not work for them.
+I was struck by the deep sense that Sr. Bernadette is pure love, pure open heart, fully present.
+In her presence, I began to understand how some people feel called to serve God and to serve humanity… and that anything short of that would not work for them.